 Mercurio D. Rivera

-His collection Across the Event Horizon, edited by Ian Whates (Newcon Press) has been called “weird and wonderful,” with “dizzying switchbacks,“ “a revelation” with “twists followed by more twists heightening a powerful sense of alienation and menace.”
+Tor.com called his collection Across the Event Horizon, edited by Ian Whates (Newcon Press), “weird and wonderful,” with “dizzying switchbacks,“ “a revelation” with “twists followed by more twists heightening a powerful sense of alienation and menace.”
 Learn more about Across the Event Horizon here.

-Six of his stories have received “Honorable Mentions” in Gardner Dozois’s Year’s Best Science Fiction anthologies.
+Eleven of his stories have received “Honorable Mentions” in Gardner Dozois’s Year’s Best Science Fiction anthologies.

-His stories have been translated and published in China, Poland and the Czech Republic.
+Many of his stories have been translated and published in China, Poland and the Czech Republic.

-Mercurio has appeared on several occasions on the radio show Hour of the Wolf on WBAI, where he read a first draft of his story “The Fifth Daniel” and subjected it to a live, on-air critique from his writing group, Altered Fluid.
+Mercurio has appeared several times on the NYC radio show “Hour of the Wolf” on WBAI.
+On one occasion, he read a first draft of his story “The Fifth Daniel” and subjected it to a live, on-air critique from his writing group, Altered Fluid.
 The revised story, re-titled “The Fifth Zhi,” later appeared in Interzone; a podcast of the story can be heard at Escape Pod.

-Recent and Forthcoming Stories
+Recent and Forthcoming Stories:

 “Lost in Natalie” – co-written with E.C.
-Myers — Space and Time Magazine (Summer 2014)
+Myers — SPACE AND TIME MAGAZINE (Summer 2014)

 “Freefall: A Wergen Novella” (Immersion Press 2013)